gatsbyjs/gatsby/packages/gatsby-plugin-layout/README.md

 Use [React Context](https://reactjs.org/docs/context.html) to pass data both ways.

-For example You can use this boilerplate:
+For example you can use this boilerplate:

 ```js
 // Context.js